Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 Among all the multiple reasons why you should get

-Despite its past problems, Colombia is one of the best South American countries to visit and a safe place to travel for tourists.
+Despite its past problems, Colombia is one of the best countries in South America to visit and a safe destination for tourists.

-It is one of the most beautiful places with some amazing outdoor activities, wonderful people, and fascinating history.
-Be smart and cautious but enjoy your time in this incredible country!
+It is one of the most beautiful places with some fantastic outdoor activities, wonderful people, and fascinating history.
+Be smart and cautious, but enjoy your time in this incredible country!

-About the Author – Haley and Michele are a mother-and-daughter team focused on traveling with a healthy lifestyle.
-They have lived and traveled extensively throughout the United States and Latin America, and their goal is to provide healthy travel info for each destination whether that’s food allergies, healthy and organic food, safety tips, active activities, sports and exercise, and much more!
-They share their tips on their travel blog Fernweh Foreigner.
+About the author – Haley is focused on adventure and bucket list travel, especially for neurodivergents like herself.
+She has lived and traveled extensively throughout the United States and Latin America, and her goal is to encourage and provide helpful travel info for adventures, bucket lists, travel anxieties, safety tips, active activities, sports and exercise, and much more!
+She shares her tips on her travel blog Adventure Evermore.